willcheung/CalAutobot/replit.md

 # Calendar AI - Text to Calendar Events Service

 ## Overview
 Calendar AI is a Flask-based application that turns unstructured inputs (emails, documents, screenshots, itineraries) into structured Google Calendar events via OpenAI extraction.
-It provides a web dashboard, Gmail ingestion pipeline, and Chrome extension so users can review, edit, and automatically sync detected events.
+It provides a web bookings page, Gmail ingestion pipeline, and Chrome extension so users can review, edit, and automatically sync detected events.
 The new agent framework also supports meeting coordination via email so the assistant can negotiate times on the user's behalf.
 The goal is to reduce manual scheduling work while keeping a clear audit trail of the original content.

 ## User Preferences
 Preferred communication style: Simple, everyday language.